jorzel/hashnode/cla88v3p2000j09l53mwo1sfn.md

 ![Screenshot from 2022-11-08 10-27-54.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1667899696011/1sKbk8uQQ.png)

-This method of tracking is one of my habits that make it possible to measure how much time I preserved for deep work.
+This method of tracking is one of my habits that make possible to measure how much time I preserved for deep work.
 After a week, or month I can evaluate whether I am satisfied with the amount of it or not, and maybe I should change something in my approach.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1667900013390/fL0naxgqr.png)